 Carrera del Darro and Paseo de los tristes

-Carrera del Darro and Promenade of the sand Ones are definitely places you must to visit if you come to Granada.
-Although it is a very touristic place, you’ll also find many locals walking around, since it is most beloved parts of the city.
+Carrera del Darro and Promenade of the Sad Ones are definitely places you must visit if you come to Granada.
+Although it is a very touristic place, you’ll also find many locals walking around, since it is the most beloved part of the city.
 In addition to its beauty, from which you can also see the Alhambra, it has a very special atmosphere.
-The aromas, river and nature of the mountain, the historic buildings and their legends, the colour, the street music, the painters, etc. are factors making this area a true sensory delight.
-All of this reaches its height at sunset: you’ll feel right at the heart of beauty.
+The aromas, river and nature of the mountain, the historic buildings and their legends, the color, the street music, the painters, etc., are factors making this area a true sensory delight.
+All of these reaches its height at sunset: you’ll feel right at the heart of beauty.

 Ancient astronomers believed that the movement of the stars and planets was translated into music.
 Thus, the universe must have been full of a harmonious sound of unparalleled beauty.
 Today, we know it doesn’t work like this.
 However, there’s something that hasn’t changed: we still find nature moving.
 Throughout history, different civilizations and cultures have known how to take advantage of this beauty to complement it and create unique landscapes.

 Granada is the perfect example of how the work of nature and the work of humans can combine to create the perfect landscape, on the same level as imagined paradises.